georgesovetov/python-style-guide/README.md

 - Formatting is checked or even performed automatically.
 - Interactive debugging is used frequently.
 - Immutability is blissful, `None` is malicious.
+- Errors must be exposed as early as possible.

 ## Feedback, Changes and Contibution